tigran-sargsyan-w/cpp-module-02/CheatSheet.md

 0         10000001        01110000000000000000000
 ```

-That bit pattern corresponds to `5.75f` in memory.
+This bit pattern is exactly `5.75f` in memory 💾.